User Commands lftp(1)

 fish:shell (string)

-reconnect.
-Set it to /bin/bash for such systems if bash
+nect.
+Set it to /bin/bash for such systems if bash is installed.

 ftp:acct (string)